 The common presumption is that drivers are automatically at fault for pedestrian accidents.
 However, this may not always be true.
 Understanding the factors that prove fault in a pedestrian accident may help you determine fault when filing a personal injury claim.
 Depending on those factors, you could be eligible for significant compensation.
 But you don’t need to figure this out alone.
 Consider asking a skilled Kansas City pedestrian accident lawyer for help.

-How Is Fault Proven for a Pedestrian Accident?
+How Is Fault Proven for a Pedestrian Accident in Missouri?

 The aftermath of a pedestrian accident is a confusing time.
 Knowing what to do and why isn’t always easy, but certain actions are vital for securing the personal injury compensation you need to recover from the accident.
 One of the most important steps for this process to work is proving fault for the pedestrian accident.

 Each state has different laws for proving fault in a car accident.
 As a comparative fault state, Missouri allows both people in a traffic accident to collect compensation, even if both parties were at fault.
 The way this works is each person is assigned a percentage of fault for the traffic accident.

 Many people wonder how this applies to pedestrian accidents if the motorist is the one who hit someone.
 Percentages of fault can still be assigned to both parties.
 For example, evidence may prove the driver is 90 percent at fault for the accident, while the pedestrian is 10 percent at fault.
 The higher the percentage of fault for the accident, the more the person found the most liable will owe the person they injured.